ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 Typically, water demands are related to amounts of population, livestock, Gross Domestic Product (GDP), gross value added (GVA).
 They are typically obtained by downscaling national or regional reported data using with higher resolution land use maps.

-Crop irrigation and Paddy-rice irrigation water demands are simulated in the model, are dealt with by seperate model subroutines and are described in the irrigation chapter.
+**Paddy-rice irrigation water demands are simulated in the model, are dealt with by seperate model subroutines and are described in the irrigation chapter.**
+**ADD CROP IRRIGATION HERE**

 #### Public water usage and leakage